python/cpython/Doc/library/functions.rst

    *buffering* is an optional integer used to set the buffering policy.
-Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable in text mode), and an integer > 1 to indicate the size in bytes of a fixed-size chunk buffer.
+Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable when writing in text mode), and an integer > 1 to indicate the size in bytes of a fixed-size chunk buffer.
 Note that specifying a buffer size this way applies for binary buffered I/O, but ``TextIOWrapper`` (i.e., files opened with ``mode='r+'``) would have another buffering.
 To disable buffering in